-As described in Chapter 2, lasers in the 300- to 500-kW range could contribute to a new medium-range approach to defensive AAW and enable more VLS cells to be used for offensive sea control.
-Within the surface fleet, the electrical power needed to continuously fire a 300- to 500-kW laser (about 1,500-2,000 kW) exceeds the reserve electrical capacity of today's CGs and Flight IIa DDG-51s but is within the planned capacity of the Flight III DDG-51.100
+As described in Chapter 2, lasers in the 300- to 500-kW range and HPRF weapons could contribute to a new medium-range approach to defensive AAW and enable more VLS cells to be used for offensive sea control.
+Within the surface fleet, the electrical power needed to continuously fire a 300- to 500-kW laser (about 1,500-2,000 kW) exceeds the reserve electrical capacity of today's CGs and Flight IIa DDG-51s but is within the planned capacity of the Flight III DDG-51.
+An HPRF weapon would take much less electrical power.105